creationix/howtonode.org/articles/cloudboost-cache.markdown

     curl http://npmjs.org/install.sh | sh

-A note for windows users: npm does not currently work on windows.
-It will in the future.
+A note for windows users: You can download the msi installer from [Official NodeJS Website](https://nodejs.org)

 ### CloudBoost ###